AnarchoTechNYC/meta/Templates/README.md

 # Templates

-This folder contains templates from which individual communications can be generated.
+This folder contains templates from which individual communications and other resources can be (re-)generated.